How is Urban Green Newcastle funded?

 How is Urban Green Newcastle structured?

-Urban Green Newcastle is led by Chief Executive, James Cross – former Chief Executive of Natural England, the Government’s environmental advisor and regulator responsible for the creation of the National Parks, Areas of Outstanding Natural Beauty and National Nature Reserves.
-It has a staff of 30, a Board of 13 Trustees, which includes representatives from Newcastle City Council; and a Membership, appointed by the Trustees, which includes representatives from seven organisations including Newcastle City Council, University of Newcastle, National Trust, Newcastle Council for Voluntary Service, Newcastle upon Tyne Hospitals NHS Foundation Trust, Northumbria University and the Natural History Society of Northumbria.
+Urban Green Newcastle is led by Chief Executive, Carol Pyrah.
+As of the end of March 2023, the charity has employed 30-35 members of full-time staff this year, working across the parks, events, governance, facilities and volunteering.
+It has a Board of 13 Trustees, which includes representatives from Newcastle City Council; and a Membership, appointed by the Trustees, which includes representatives from seven organisations including Newcastle City Council, University of Newcastle, National Trust, Newcastle Council for Voluntary Service, Newcastle upon Tyne Hospitals NHS Foundation Trust, Northumbria University and the Natural History Society of Northumbria.

 What is the role of the Trustees?